409 Wharton Academic Research Building

 Visiting Appointments: Cambridge University; University of Paris; University of Valencia

-Arun Kumar Kuchibhotla, Lawrence D. Brown, Andreas Buja, Edward I. George, Linda Zhao (2020), Valid Post-selection Inference in Assumption-lean Linear Regression, Annals of Statistics, (to appear).
+Arun Kumar Kuchibhotla, Lawrence D. Brown, Andreas Buja, Edward I. George, Linda Zhao (2021), Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework, Econometric Theory, (in press) ().

 Abstract: For the last two decades, high-dimensional data and methods have proliferated throughout the literature.
 The classical technique of linear regression, however, has not lost its touch in applications.
 Most high-dimensional estimation techniques can be seen as variable selection tools which lead to a smaller set of variables where classical linear regression technique applies.
 In this paper, we prove estimation error and linear representation bounds for the linear regression estimator uniformly over (many) subsets of variables.
 Based on deterministic inequalities, our results provide “good” rates when applied to both independent and dependent data.
 These results are useful in correctly interpreting the linear regression estimator obtained after exploring the data and also in post model-selection inference.
 All the results are derived under no model assumptions and are non-asymptotic in nature.